mmistakes/minimal-mistakes/_posts/2019-07-21-business-lessons-from-bjj.md

 2. “Take the less travelled road”: whenever I spar, I mix up my approach and will frequently put myself in trouble and try techniques I’m not comfortable with.
 I believe that this creates a denser, more connected map of transitions in my mind.
 3. “Always a white-belt mindset”: the main opponent standing in the way of learning new things is my ego.
 Once I give up who I am and what I think I know, I start to naively focus on more details and the overall big picture emerges with more colors and shapes than ever before.

-In business, I don't always have the luxury to explore and learn.
-Despite the best of intentions, when crunch times occur, it's time to exploit what I know and make the best out of it.
-I can only imagine how much more challenging it must be to be the CEO of a publicly traded 100B company, having to answer to customers, employees, investors, board members, analysts, regulators, and a lot more.
-That being said, in the rare moments when I do surface, I do not hesitate to put my 5 year old cap on and start anew.
+In business, I don't always have the luxury to explore and learn for the sake of learning.
+Despite the best of intentions, when crunch times occur, I have to exploit what I know and make the best out of it.
+I can only imagine how much more challenging it must be as the CEO of a publicly traded $100B company, having to answer to customers, employees, investors, board members, analysts, regulators, and a lot more.
+That being said, in the rare moments when I do surface, I eagerly put my five-year-old cap on and start anew.
 A formula that has worked for me is to meditate frequently to reset my mind to the most fundamental principles of math, physics, biology, environment, economy and ethics.
+If you’ve never meditated before, I recommend [Sam Harris’ Waking Up](https://wakingup.com/).
 Breaking down problems into first principles is a very powerful complement to asking for advice from wiser and more experienced people around me.
 As in machine learning, carefully crafted [ensemble algorithms](https://en.wikipedia.org/wiki/Ensemble_learning) tend to generalize better.
 In a sense, thinking from first principle is equivalent to creating “simple” engineering models with only a handful of parameters, while trusting experience/wisdom/pattern recognition is the equivalent to using Deep Reinforcement Learning neural nets.

-Perhaps I need a [Digital Twin](https://blog.dannycastonguay.com/digital%20twin/deploy-a-digital-twin-in-6months-for-1MUSD/) of myself to help me make the best decisions.
+In light of this, perhaps I need a [Digital Twin](https://blog.dannycastonguay.com/digital%20twin/deploy-a-digital-twin-in-6months-for-1MUSD/) of myself, directly connected to my brain via [Neuralink](https://www.neuralink.com/), to help me learn faster and make better decisions!

 ---

-I hope my interpretation of how what I learned so far in BJJ applies to business might be useful to you.
-Whether you are a white belt or a black belt in either disciplines, I’d love to hear your perspectives and learn from you.
+I hope that my adaptation of my BJJ training into business skills will be helpful to you.
+Whether you are a white belt or a black belt in either discipline, I’d love to hear your perspectives and learn from you.
+Please don’t be shy to message me.